BinhPQ2/Han_Nom_OCR/README.md

 # Han Nom Text Recognition Streamlit Application

 ## Overview
-This Streamlit application performs Han Nom text recognition using a YOLOv10 detection model and an OCR system.
-Users can upload an image, which will be processed to detect and recognize text.
-The application supports image rotation and utilizes temporary directories for processing.
+This Streamlit application performs Han Nom text recognition using a YOLOv10 detection model and PPOCR system.
+Users can upload an image, which will be processed to detect and recognize text which are the Han Nom Characters that appear in the picture.

 ## Features
 - **Image Upload:** Allows users to upload images in JPG, JPEG, or PNG formats.